Plon/MasterThesis/LitReview/rl_function_approximation.md

 Neural nets are a collection of connected nodes which loosely model the neurons in the biological brain.
 The network is organized as a directed and weighted graph.
 The nodes can transmit a signal, in the form of real numbers, to other nodes through weighted edges.
 Based on the sum of its weighted input, a node's output is computed using a function called the activation function.
-Sigmoid functions like the logistic function are usually used, but other functions such as $tanh$ and $ReLU$ can also be used \cite{goodfellow2016deep}.
 The goal is to optimize the weights of the neural net to optimize the objective function of the network.
-Optimal performance is often determined by minimizing the mean squared error between the network's predicted output and the correct output.
+Optimal performance is often determined by minimizing the mean squared error between the network's predicted output and some target output.
 The weights in the network are usually optimized through a stochastic gradient method \cite{goodfellow2016deep}.
 The weights are adjusted in the direction that optimizes the performance of the objective function.
 A change in each weight must be judged in terms of how much it impacts the objective function's performance.
 Using the current values of all the network's weights, the gradient represents the partial derivatives of the objective function with respect to each weight.
 This gradient is usually computed using the backpropagation algorithm \cite{goodfellow2016deep}.
 The nodes of an ANN are typically separated into layers; the input layer, one or more hidden layers, and the output layer.
-The input layer sends signals to the hidden layer(s) and finally to the output layer.
 Their dimensions depend on the function being approximated.